JohnKendrick/PDielec/Sphinx/pdgui.rst

    The Plotting Tab for Powder Infrared.

 *Frequency min, max and increment* set the calculation grid.
-The adjacent unit selector offers wavenumber, THz, GHz and wavelength units from Angstrom to metres.
+The adjacent unit selector offers wavenumber, THz, GHz and wavelength units from Å to metres.
 Zero is not a valid wavelength.
 For Raman, use wavenumber to show Raman shifts unambiguously.
 A sufficiently small increment is needed to resolve narrow peaks.